HeadReaper-hc/PL-inertial-slam/README.md

  ## How To Run
  I only test on the Euroc dataset of V1_easy, so I take this dataset as example.

+ 0. Set the variable `DAFAULT_USE_MARG` in the `cmakelists.txt` to choose if use marginalization in the localmapping thread
  1. Use scripts `./build.sh` to compile programs
  2. Put the `dataset_params.yaml` under the `config/dataset_params` directory into the dataset `V1_easy` root directory
  3. Unzip `voc.tar.gz` under the `vocabulary` directory